A year ago we were

 Firstly, the High Security Printing Europe trade fair will take place in late March.
-It will focus on government specified and issued documents such as currency and banknotes, ID cards, fiduciary documents, visas, vehicle documents and licences.
+As well as HSP Latin America, which will take place in June, it will focus on government specified and issued documents such as currency and banknotes, ID cards, fiduciary documents, visas, vehicle documents and licences.
 We will be taking part in the fair with a stand devoted to “High Precision adding security features” to demonstrate the importance of having precise and customised machinery that provides a comprehensive solution to the specific needs of each customer.

-Our product range includes: polymer paper sheeters, winders, hot foil stamping and laser punching machines.
+Our product range includes: paper and polymer sheeters, winders, hot foil stamping and laser punching machines.